English Opening: 1.c4 Nf6 2.Nc3

 History and Notable Players

 It arises from the English Opening: Nf6.
-Among the most prolific practitioners on the White side are Wolfgang Uhlmann (283 games), Viktor Korchnoi (188 games), Normunds Miezis (180 games).
-On the Black side, notable exponents include Ivan Farago (79 games), Wolfgang Uhlmann (73 games), Anatoly Karpov (61 games).
+On the White side, Wolfgang Uhlmann (283 games), Viktor Korchnoi (188 games), Normunds Miezis (180 games) top the database.
+Notable Black exponents: Ivan Farago (79 games), Wolfgang Uhlmann (73 games), Anatoly Karpov (61 games).

 Main Lines and Variations